drbenmorgan/Resourceful/README.md

 ------------------------
 On Unices, the binreloc code used in the [Listaller](http://listaller.tenstral.net/index.html) project provides an API for retrieving the location of an executable (program or shared library) on the filesystem.
+Mac OS X is Unix based, with binreloc using the [\_NSGetExecutablePath](https://developer.apple.com/library/mac/#documentation/Darwin/Reference/ManPages/man3/dyld.3.html) function to locate executables, but we should also note the API provided by [Cocoa and Core Foundation](https://developer.apple.com/library/mac/#documentation/CoreFoundation/Conceptual/CFBundles/Introduction/Introduction.html) for application and resource location.
+The [Qt for Mac OS X](http://qt-project.org/doc/qt-4.8/mac-differences.html) also has some useful information here.

 On Win32, it looks like the [GetModuleFileName](http://msdn.microsoft.com/en-us/library/windows/desktop/ms683197%28v=vs.85%29.aspx) function can be used to determine the full path to the file containing a given module.